MPalhidai/mybooks/README.md

 - list all categories, add, and remove on category page
 - add error checking and limits to entries
 - add tests
-- deployment routes needs to run on michaelpalhidai.com/mybooks/ instead of /
 - restructure containers to pass book component without repeated code
 - paginate lists
 - make sure get book mounts when going to bookView page and edit form